 A circular orbit is preferable, but a small eccentricity can be accepted in order not to put stringent requirements on the performance of the launcher.
-Residual eccentricity from the launcher can be as low as 0.01, a value which is acceptable for GG.
-An orbit inclination of no more than $0.2^{\circ}$ is within the current launcher performances; as for having the spin axis close to the orbit normal, active maneuvers can be performed (before spin up to the nominal rate) reaching a deviation $<1^{\circ}$ .
+Residual eccentricity from the launcher can be as low as 0.003.
+An orbit inclination of no more than 0.2° is within the current launcher performances (e.g. Pegasus); as for having the spin axis close to the orbit normal, active maneuvers can be performed (before spin up to the nominal rate) reaching a deviation $<1^{\circ}$.
 Apart from the regression of the line of nodes, and its consequences on the strength of the EP signal, perturbations on the GG orbit do not have any relevant consequences over the 7 months nominal duration of the mission.
 The pericenter will precess; the orbit will circularize and spiral in due to air drag; orbital effects of radiation pressure in semimajor axis will average out every orbit (Milani et al. 1987, Chap.
 4).
 All these non gravitational effects are significantly reduced by FEEP drag compensation; in any case, none of them is of any concern for of the experiment and the mission.
 No precise satellite tracking is required; tracking with an ordinary accuracy of several km along track is sufficient for the purposes of the EP experiment.